English

 .5 credit

 Despite the fact that storytellers have been creating mystery stories for literally thousands of years, they continue to capture our imagination in ways that transcend the distinction between pop culture and literature.
-From the ancient Greek tragedy Oedipus Rex and the adventures of Sherlock Holmes to Lost, Gone Girl, and Riverdale, mystery and detective fictions show no signs of slowing down.
+From the ancient Greek tragedy Oedipus Rex and the adventures of Sherlock Holmes to Lost, Gone Girl, and Wednesday, mystery and detective fiction shows no signs of slowing down.
 More than many forms of literature, these genres are interactive, asking readers to solve a puzzle along with (and possibly before) the detective, dirtying their hands in the murky gray underbelly of the conflict between good and evil.
 Students navigate the world of crime and investigation through the eyes of great detectives and, perhaps, through the eyes of criminals as well.
 This course aims to explore the genres of detective, mystery, and crime fiction in order to identify their defining qualities, along with their evolution over time and their richly varied incarnations across the globe.

 Offered spring semester